Challenges Supply Chain Managers Need to Address in 2023

 One of the biggest challenges facing supply chain managers in 2023 is the rising cost of goods and services.
 This can be attributed to a variety of factors, including increased tariffs, rising labor costs, and the ongoing impact of the COVID-19 pandemic.
 To mitigate these costs, supply chain managers will need to be more strategic in their sourcing and procurement processes, as well as more efficient in their logistics and distribution operations.

 2. Cost Savings

-Another major challenge facing supply chain managers in 2023 is the potential for supply chain disruptions.
-The COVID-19 pandemic has highlighted the fragility of global supply chains, and the ongoing threat of pandemics, natural disasters, and other disruptions will continue to pose a risk to businesses in the coming year.
-Supply chain managers will need to be proactive in identifying and mitigating these risks, as well as developing contingency plans to minimize the impact of disruptions on their operations.
+Another major challenge supply chain managers need to address in 2023 is the potential for supply chain disruptions.
+The COVID-19 pandemic has highlighted the fragility of global supply chains, and the ongoing threat of pandemics; natural disasters, and other disruptions will continue to pose a risk to businesses in the coming year.
+Supply chain managers will need to be proactive in identifying and mitigating these risks.
+They also need to develop contingency plans to minimize the impact of disruptions on their operations.

 3. Efficiency and Time Savings